Field Experience & Coop

 Website: Faculty of Health Sciences & Wellness

-Sandra Filice, RN, BAAN, MEd, PhD student
+Sandra Filice, RN, BAAN, MEd, PhD

-Faculty of Media & Creative Arts
+Faculty of Media, Creative Arts and Design

-Website: Faculty of Media & Creative Arts
+Website: Faculty of Media, Creative Arts and Design

 Email: FMCAD.WIL@humber.ca